hexabethimal/FixedVR/README.md

 Additionally, you will need some type of battery and connector (if not micro USB).
 The Arduino Nano RP2040 Connect can support other battery power options apart from a USB battery pack, but these will require soldering.
 Also, keep in mind that ordinary USB battery packs will automatically shut off at the low current requirements of the Arduino Nano RP2040 Connect.

 You will also need something to hold the devices + power to each leg.
-I used a leg band cell phone holder with Velcro straps.
+I used a leg-band cell-phone holder with Velcro straps.
 If you have 2 legs, remember to buy 1 of each item for each leg.
 FixedVR also includes an option for movement activation on a single leg, whether for user preference or for disabled gamers.

 ### Parts List (~$100 total) – No soldering required:
 - Arduino Nano RP2040 Connect (per leg)